azizn03/valheim_server_digitalocean/README.md

 3. Navigate to ansible/worldbackup
 4. run the commmand ```docker cp valhiem_server:/terraform/ansible/worldbackup/worlds.zip .```
 5. You can now exit the container by typing ```exit```

+#### Restore map files.

+1. First make sure the server is running
+2. Run restore_world script.
+This will automatically pause the game server, restore the files then start the game server again with the new map.